Ph.D. (2014), Curriculum Studies with a focus on literacy. Western University. Faculty of Education

-Current research projects: investigating how pre-service teachers’ conceptions of literacy may be impacted by the affordances of multimodal literacy (print and non-print modes of communication) through the use of journaling; investigating how first-year teachers implement and assess a pedagogy of multiliteracies within their teaching and how a Christian worldview impacts these possibilities; how Covid-19 impacts teacher candidates’ practicum experiences.
+Current research projects: investigating how teacher candidates’ conceptions of content area literacy may be impacted by the affordances of multimodal literacy (print and non-print modes of communication) through the use of visual journaling; investigating how first-year teachers implement and assess a pedagogy of multiliteracies within their teaching and how a Christian worldview impacts these possibilities; how Covid-19 impacts teacher candidates’ practicum experiences.

 Loerts, T., & Belcher, C. (2015, June).
 Pre-Service and In-Service Teacher’s Conceptions of Literacy: Continuing the Journey into Multiliteracies.
 In C. Shoniregun& G. Akmayeva (Eds.), CICE-2015.
 Published Conference Proceedings from the Canada International Conference on Education, University of Toronto: Mississauga, (pp. 351-354).
 Toronto, ON: Infonomics Society.

 Teeuwsen, P., Belcher, C., & Loerts, T. (2022).
 Teacher education at Redeemer University: Christian foundations for a public good.
 In J. Kitchen & D. Petrarca (Eds.), Initial teacher education in Ontario: The four-semester teacher education programs after five years.
 Ottawa, ON: Canadian Association for Teacher Education.